Stanko/Stanko.github.io/content/blog/2022-05-02-svg-non-scaling-circle-and-rectangle.md

 This method is practical for elements that should stay the same when image scales.
 I already mentioned data points on charts, but it is also useful for map markers.

-It might even be possible to create more complex elements combining multiple paths, but I haven't really looked into it.
+It might even be possible to create more complex elements by combining multiple paths, but I haven't really looked into it.

 I hope you'll find it useful!